 1. Anticipate resistance

-Before you introduce new technology to your staff, expect there to be at least some form of resistance.
+Before you introduce new technology to your staff, there is to be at least some form of expected resistance.
 Some employees may resist because they thrive in routine, others may lack confidence in learning new things.
 Be prepared to allocate some time to ease employee concerns and help them adapt to change.
 Identifying those that you suspect will struggle beforehand can help you focus on offering extra support, alleviating any major resistance.

 2. Identify the root of the resistance